 Company: Mednax, Inc.

-Kaskela Law LLC announces that a class action lawsuit has been filed against Mednax, Inc. (NYSE: MD) (“Mednax” or the “Company”) on behalf of purchasers of the Company’s securities between February 4, 2016 and July 27, 2017, inclusive (the “Class Period”).
+A shareholder class action lawsuit has been filed against Mednax, Inc. (NYSE: MD) (“Mednax” or the “Company”) on behalf of purchasers of the Company’s securities between February 4, 2016 and July 27, 2017, inclusive (the “Class Period”).

 Mednax is a health care administration business that acquires and administers physician practice groups.
 During the Class Period, Mednax’s business model depended upon growth from the acquisition of new practice groups, primarily in anesthesiology.